bml-research/data_analysis_bml/data/data_01_index.md

 These are some examples of visualizations that are not suitable for discrete data, but there are many other visualizations that can be used to represent discrete data.
 Examples of visualizations that are well suited for discrete data include bar charts, dot plots, pie charts, and stacked bar charts.
 These visualizations can help to effectively display the frequency or count of specific values in a dataset.

-**Continous data**
+**Continuous data**

-Even continuous data has some types of visualization that is not suitable or recommanded.
+Even continuous data has some types of visualization that is not suitable or recommended.
 Some examples include:

 - Stacked bar chart: This visualization is typically used to show the distribution of different categories within each category.
 Because continuous data is not necessarily divided into distinct categories, a stacked bar chart doesn't make sense to use.